cryologger/glacier-velocity-tracker/Documentation/ASSEMBLY.md

 ![IMG_6855](https://github.com/adamgarbo/cryologger-glacier-velocity-tracker/assets/22924092/9b9700ce-fe95-4ca5-a075-6a302962f196)

+2) Solder through-hole resistors and capacitor
-2) The first components to solder to the Cryologger PCB are the through-hole resistors and capacitor.
-Pay attention to the location of the resistors, as they have a specific order and vary in resistance.
+The first components to solder to the Cryologger PCB are the through-hole resistors and capacitor.
+Pay attention to the location of the resistors, as they vary in resistance and have a specific order.

-3) Once the through-hole components are solderd, the female headers can be soldered to the PCB
+3) Solder female headers to the PCB
 * A tip

 4) Insert male headers into female headers

-5) Place components and solder male headers
+5) Solder male headers

-6) Remove components and solder screw terminal
+6) Solder screw terminal

-7) Screw on two 1/4" spacers for the OLED display
+* Remove all components and insert the screw terminal.
+The PCB can then be turned upside for easy access to soldering the pins.

+7) Connect SparkFun Qwiic OLED Display
+* Attach two 3/8" nylon standoffs to the PCB with 1/4" 4-40 Phillips Head screws.
+Connect 50 mm Qwiic cable.

-8) Cut I2C jumpers of all components.
-See the following section
+8) Cut I2C jumpers
+See section 3.1 for instructions on cutting the I2C jumpers and verifying operation of the system.

 ### 3.1 I2C Jumpers

-When working with the Artemis Processor, it is a requirement the I2C jumpers are cut for all components in the system (i.e., MicroMod Data Logging Carrier Board, u-blox ZED-F9P and OLED display) for normal operation.
+When working with the Artemis Processor, I2C jumpers must be cut for all components in the system (i.e., MicroMod Data Logging Carrier Board, u-blox ZED-F9P and OLED display) for normal operation.
 The u-blox ZED-F9P is sensitive to the resistance on the I2C bus and a too high I2C bus resistance will result in erratic behaviour of the system (e.g., initialization failures, intermittent logging, degraded data quality).

 For additional background information on this I2C pull-up resistor problem, see the following GitHub issue: https://github.com/sparkfun/SparkFun_Ublox_Arduino_Library/issues/40